Harris County Insurance Lawyer

 Have you been having trouble getting your insurance company to pay your covered claim?
 Then our advice to you is to get in touch with the insurance lawyers at LeMaster & Ahmed PLLC.
 Our attorneys at LeMaster & Ahmed PLLC have decades of experience representing their client’s interests in court.
 We will work tirelessly to hold your insurance company accountable so you can receive the best settlement possible.

 Get in contact with us at LeMaster & Ahmed PLLC and set up your first consultation free.
 We represent both individuals and businesses in insurance matters.
-LeMaster & Ahmed PLLC practices throughout the Dallas and Fort Worth metroplex area including Kaufman, Collin County, Dallas County, Parker, Denton County, Rockwall and Tarrant County.
+LeMaster & Ahmed PLLC practices throughout the Harris County area and surrounding counties including Collin County, Dallas County, Galveston County and Montgomery County.